work about resume contact

 MVP Launch Event

-In March 2025, during Women's Month, we held the official MVP launch of our new and reformed product.
-I was responsible for all design assets, event identity, experience design, and ensuring every sponsor was represented across all touchpoints.
+In March 2025, during Women's Month, we held the official MVP launch — I owned all design assets, event identity, and sponsor representation across every touchpoint.

 90+